SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

-Refining slit settings and detector posotion
+Refining slit settings and detector position
 -------------------------------
 slits 1, 2, 3 need to be adapted to fit the FOV

 Potential obstacles
 -------------------------------

 could be that wire scanner, diagnostics screen, white beam blocker (WBB), CVD window are "in the beam" and give artefacts

 Change radiation and energy settings